elixir-error-tracker/error-tracker/README.md

 ### Development server

-We have a `dev.exs` script that starts a development server.
+We have a `dev.exs` script based on [Phoenix Playground](https://github.com/phoenix-playground/phoenix_playground) that starts a development server.

-To run it together with an `IEx` console you can do:

 ```
-iex -S mix dev
+iex dev.exs
 ```